xemle/spop-web/README.md

 Open your browser at [localhost:3000](http://localhost:3000)

+For further options see `-h`:

+    $ node index.js -h
+    Usage: node index.js

+      -d, --debug          Turn debug mode on
+      -p, --port=ARG       Port of spop-web server.
+Default is 3000 --spop-host=ARG  Host of spop server.
+Default is localhost --spop-port=ARG  port of spop server.
+Default is 6602 -h, --help           Display this help

+E.g. if spop daemon runs on host `192.168.1.65` start `spop-web` with

+    $ node index --spop-host 192.168.1.65

 ### Run Development Mode

 By default spop-web uses minified versions of css and javascript files.
 If you